cagrikaplan/Lane-Detection/README.md

 # Lane-Detection
-Detecting lanes in a road by using Canny edge detector and Hough line transformation
+Detecting lanes in a road by using _Canny edge detector_ and _Hough line transformation_.